rpi-ws281x/rpi-ws281x-java/README.md

 rpi281x wrapper for Java using SWIG

 ## TL;DR

-successfully tested on a RaspberryPi 3B+
+Successfully tested on a RaspberryPi 3B+

 1. set RaspberryPi ssh username and password in gradle.properties
 2. run `./gradlew installSwigOnPi`
 3. run `./gradlew buildNativeOnPi`
 4. run `./gradlew publishToMavenLocal -PtargetComp=11`
-5. run `./gradlew runExample -PtargetComp=11 -PamountOfLeds=16` to test.
-Set the amount of LEDs you want to test with the `-PamountOfLeds` property.
+5. run `./gradlew runExample -PtargetComp=11 -PamountOfLeds=16` to test.<br> Set the amount of LEDs you want to test with the `-PamountOfLeds` property. <br>
 Set `-PtargetComp=11` if the java version on your raspi is 11 (often true because it's the default-jdk).
-Otherwise it is assumed that the java version on your raspi is the same as the one gradle uses.
+Otherwise it is assumed that the java version on your raspi matches the one gradle uses.
-6. kill runing example java app by ssh-ing into your raspi and using `htop` to send a `SIGINT` signal to the process.
+7. kill runing example java app by ssh-ing into your raspi and using `htop` to send a `SIGINT` signal to the process.

-### To build on a raspberry pi
+## To build on a raspberry pi

 Run `src/scripts/createNativeLib.sh` to generate the SWIG java code and generate the libws2811.so native library (For a tutorial on how to install SWIG, see "Install SWIG on RaspberryPi" below).

 Run `./gradlew assemble` to compile the java code and create a jar containing the compile class files and the native .so file.

-### To build from another machine
+## To build from another machine

 Set the appropriate username, host and password (or path to private key) in `gradle.properties`.